Love Island (2015 TV series): History

+Development, Caroline Flack era (2015–2019)

 On 13 February 2015, it was confirmed that Love Island would be returning, and would be aired on ITV2.
 However this series would include members of the public rather than celebrities.
 On 18 April 2015, it was announced that Caroline Flack would be hosting the show.
-The series finally returned on 7 June 2015 with a live special showing the new Islanders enter the villa.
-During the series, a number of guests entered the villa including Calum Best, who was one of the Islanders in the original series back in 2005, and went on to win the series.
-Mark Wright also made a guest appearance in this series DJing for Lauren Richardson's birthday party.
-The series ended on 15 July 2015 and was won by Jess Hayes and Max Morley.
-Islanders Cally Jane Beech and Luis Morrison became the first couple from the show to have a baby together.
+The series began airing on 7 June 2015, with a live special showing the new Islanders enter the villa.
+During the series, celebrity guests entered the villa including Calum Best who won the second and final series of the first iteration of Love Island in 2006.
+Mark Wright also appeared to DJ at contestant Lauren Richardson's 27th birthday party.
+The first series ended on 15 July 2015 and was won by Jess Hayes and Max Morley.
+In 2017, fourth-placed finalists Cally Jane Beech and Luis Morrison became the first couple from the show to have a baby together.

 The second series was confirmed on 14 February 2016, and began airing on 30 May 2016.
 This series featured the first Islander to be removed from the villa.
 Malia Arkian only spent a matter of hours in the villa before she was removed from the series by the producers after an altercation with Kady McDermott.
 It also included a number of Islanders who decided to voluntarily leave the villa, the first being Rykard Jenkins.

-Also during the series, Islander Zara Holland was stripped of her Miss Great Britain title due to her behaviour in the villa.
+Also during this series, Islander Zara Holland was stripped of her Miss Great Britain title due to her behaviour in the villa.
 The second series also included Sophie Gradon and Katie Salmon becoming the first same-sex couple on the show.
 The series was eventually won by Cara De La Hoyde and Nathan Massey on 11 July 2016.
 On 15 September 2018, the series runners-up Olivia Buckland and Alex Bowen married, becoming the first couple from Love Island to marry.

 The third series was confirmed on 14 February 2017, and began airing on 5 June 2017.
 This series was the first series to include a second villa, which was brought into the series during a twist set to put the couples to the ultimate test.
 This series also featured dumped Islanders Mike Thalassitis and Sam Gowland returning to the villa after being voted back in by the public; a first for the show.